bcomnes/bret.io/src/jobs/netlify/README.md

 ### [Lambda Functions](https://www.netlify.com/blog/2018/03/20/netlifys-aws-lambda-functions-bring-the-backend-to-your-frontend-workflow/)

-I implemented the application UI for Netlify's Lambda functions and logging infrastructure, and have continued to help design and improve the developer ergonomics of there Lambda functions feature set.
+I implemented the application UI for Netlify's Lambda functions and logging infrastructure, and have continued to help design and improve the developer ergonomics of the Lambda functions feature set.

 [![functions](./functions.png)](https://www.netlify.com/blog/2018/03/20/netlifys-aws-lambda-functions-bring-the-backend-to-your-frontend-workflow/)